 The USGS Mineral Resources Program supports data collection and research on nonfuel mineral resources.
 We study geologic processes that concentrate known mineral resources at specific localities in the Earth's crust, and assess quantities, qualities, and areas of undiscovered mineral resources, or potential future supply.
 This allows for an understanding of the complete life cycle of mineral resources and materials, and environmental issues of concern throughout the life cycle.
 Our Program collaborates with States, Industry, and Academia, as well as International organizations, on most research.

-Serving mineral resource and related geoscience data to USGS scientists and the general public.
+Comprehensive data storage and delivery systems serve mineral resource and related data to USGS scientists and the general public.